nagan319/NEXACut-Pro/README.md

 ## Outline:

 - Standalone cross-platform application
-- CNC stock stored in SVG format
+- CNC stock is stored in SVG format, ensuring compatibility and easy integration
-- Use of OpenCV allows for easy addition of already used stock
+- Use of OpenCV facilitates the addition of previously used stock materials, streamlining workflow efficiency
-- Files for new parts converted from STL to SVG format
+- New part files are seamlessly converted from STL to SVG format
-- Part placement is optimized by a genetic nesting algorithm
+- Part placement optimization is achieved through a genetic nesting algorithm, minimizing wasted material and maximizing production efficiency.
-- Integration with Fusion 360 API for full automation
+- Integration with the Fusion 360 API enables full automation of CNC workflows

 ## Why SVG?